JoeParrinello/CalculatePi/README.txt

 Created by Joe Parrinello (2013)

-This java program utilizes the area under a quarter of a circle to calcuate the value of pi.
+This java program utilizes Riemann sums to calculate the value of pi.